-JMU works closely with the University of Florence's Department of Political Science on a number of projects, including the EU Decision Making Simulation, the Europe Direct Project, a series of joint lectures and events, a student and faculty exchange project, and more.
+JMU works closely with the University of Florence's Department of Political Science on a number of projects, including the EU Decision Making Simulation, the Learning Europe Project, a series of joint lectures and events, a student and faculty exchange project, and more.

 Each year, the International Network of Universities, Hiroshima University (HU), and JMU’s Office of International Programs (OIP) fully support one EUPS student's participation in an eight-day Graduate Summer School on Global Citizenship and Peace.
 The course takes place in Hiroshima, Japan, focuses on Global Citizenship and Peace, and brings together students from universities in North America, Europe, Asia, and Australia.
 The course involves a series of seminars and lectures, a UN General Assembly role play, visits to Hiroshima’s Peace Memorial Museum, interviews with an atomic bomb survivor, the annual Peace Memorial Service, and a number of Japanese cultural activities.